To many, Jews for Jesus seems to represent an impossible oxymoron, an inherent contradiction.

-You can change your last name, get a nose job, eat bacon, and never step foot in a synagogue.
+You can change your last name, eat bacon, and never step foot in a synagogue.
 But you’ll still be Jewish.
 One can’t change their birthright any more than they could change where they were born.
 Or who their biological parents are.
 Or the makeup of their DNA.

 Jewishness is complicated.
 It’s a race, an ethnicity, and a religion.
 It is obtained by birth or conversion.
 Either way, once it’s acquired, it sticks for life (for example, a Jewish-born Buddhist wouldn’t undergo a conversion process were he to decide to follow Judaism once more).

 If you’re born Jewish, whether you’d like to or not, there is nothing you can do to stop being Jewish.

 3. “The Tanach proves Jesus is not the Messiah.”